swathiiyer2/fathom/docs/utilities.rst

 Utility Functions
 =================

-In addition to components intrinsically tied to rulesets, Fathom comes with a variety of utility procedures for building scoring and other callback functions.
+In addition to components intrinsically tied to rulesets, Fathom comes with a variety of utility procedures for building scoring and other callback functions or just for improving the imperative shell around your ruleset.

 Clustering
 ==========